 Everglades University offers a master’s degree that includes the following classes for students who hold a bachelor’s degree in construction management.

 - Strategic Management of Construction Organizations

 - Alternative Project Delivery Methods

 - Graduate Construction Management Capstone Course

-Continuing your education in the master’s degree program can significantly increase your salary and position within a company.
+Continuing your education in the master’s degree program can significantly increase your position within a company.
 Earning a master’s degree in construction management gives you the education and skills to tackle those once-in-a-lifetime projects.

 Benefits of Earning a Degree at Everglades University

 Many students choose to study construction management at Everglades University because it is available for both in-person and online students.
 You could earn your degree while still working on the construction job site.
 Easy access to this degree program helps both traditional students and older adults achieve their degrees.

 Everglades University offers competitive financial aid options, and the admissions process is easy to navigate.
 As an accredited university, you can be sure that your degree is universally accepted no matter where your career takes you.
 Everglades University is a highly decorated school that continues to receive numerous awards each year.